 The University may make changes to this policy and procedures from time to time to assist statutory compliance and or to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about this Policy may forward their suggestions to the Human Resources Advisory Service.
+In this regard, any staff member who wishes to make any comments about this policy may forward their suggestions to Human Resources.

 8. Further Assistance

 Any staff member who requires assistance in understanding this Policy should first consult their nominated supervisor who is responsible for the implementation and operation of these arrangements in their work area.
 Should further advice be required staff should contact Human Resources, firstname.lastname@example.org or extension 4222.